The Greatest Investor Who Ever Lived

 A narcissistic bent: He once built an enormous train set in his house but would not allow his children to play with it.
 He and his wife once joined a "gourmet group" where Buffett "would politely ask each month's hostess to make him a hamburger."
 At black tie events given by Katherine Graham (the owner of the Washington Post), he would ask that he be served a hamburger and a Cherry Coke instead of the muti-course dinner and paired wines provided to every other guest.

 Bruce Springsteen once said the road to greatness starts with one parent who thinks you can do no wrong and another who thinks you can do no right.
 Well Buffett's father while being a somewhat detached 1930s father, was quite supportive and proud of his son, while his mother tormented and mentally abused him.
-It became so bad that as an adult he could barely stand to be around her, and would often leave the Thanksgiving table, plate in hand, to work in his office.
-After his father died, Warren placed a large portrait of his father Howard directly behind his desk, strikingly visible to all visitors (and never spoke of his mother).
+It became so bad that as an adult he could barely stand to be around her, and would often leave the Thanksgiving table, plate in hand, to review potential investments in his office.
+After his father died, Warren placed a large portrait of his father Howard directly behind his desk, strikingly visible to all visitors (while never speaking of his mother).

 Eating habits are as childlike as they are inflexible.
 McDonalds for breakfast every day (with his wife laying out the exact amount of cash and change required).
 Five cherry cokes a day (minimum).
 Steak and hamburgers (but no green vegetables), with a root beer float for dessert.
 He enjoys candy so much that he bought a candy company.